rin1611/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/check-radio-buttons-and-checkboxes-by-default.md

 # --description--

 You can set a checkbox or radio button to be checked by default using the `checked` attribute.
+Some more new text.

 To do this, just add the word "checked" to the inside of an input element.
 For example: